michael-basil/michael-basil.github.io/parenting.md

 1. Parenting Schedule: maintained in Google Calendar
 1. Parental Negotiations: occur wherever both parents agree
 1. Travel excursions within the United States: inform the other parent ahead of time
-1. Travel excursions outside the United States: involving the children require agreement by both parents in advance of departure
+1. Travel excursions outside the United States: requires agreement by both parents in advance of departure
-1. Emergenc Contact: maintained and kept up to date in Google Drive
+1. Emergency Contact: maintained and kept up to date in Google Drive
 1. Video Calls: the children are able to initiate video call to the other parent and any family member at their reasonable discretion
     * Respectful of digital device time and other constraints
     * Within reason to not interfere with plans, events, or other parental considerations